yanpeirou/yanpeirou.github.io/_pages/about.md

 Teaching
 ======
-I worked as TA in the "AI Introduction" course at Peking University, 2022~2023.
+I worked as a TA in the "AI Introduction" course at Peking University, 2022~2023.

-My tensorflow2.0 tutorial Dive-into-DL-TensorFlow2.0 has gained more than 3.7k stars on github.
+My tensorflow2.0 tutorial Dive-into-DL-TensorFlow2.0 has gained more than 3.7k stars on Github.

 For more info
 ------